 The Netherlands is a great place to work as a nurse, and at the moment, it is really in need of more nursing staff as well.

-That’s not just because of coronavirus: there was a nursing shortage in the Netherlands well before that.
+Currently, the biggest shortage in the health sector of the Netherlands is among nurses.
 So, if you’ve been thinking about making a move to the Netherlands to work as a nurse, now is a great time to do so!

 Plenty more, as it turns out: an excellent salary, a 36-hour workweek, a non-hierarchical workplace culture, and plenty of career advancement opportunities.